“Education is not the filling of a pail, but the lighting of a fire.”

 Dr. Staudt received the 2010 Ted Booker Memorial Award for professional contributions to teacher education, scholarship and policy and the 2012 Council of Deans of Education Leadership Award for recognition of outstanding leadership in the Texas Association of Colleges for Teacher Education.

-Dr. Staudt has served as President of many state organization including the Texas Association of Colleges for Teacher Education, the Education Deans of Independent Universities in Texas, The Texas Association of Certification Officers and The Texas Association of Teacher Educators.
+Dr. Staudt has served as President of many state organizations including the Texas Association of Colleges for Teacher Education, the Education Deans of Independent Universities in Texas, the Texas Association of Certification Officers, and the Texas Association of Teacher Educators.

 Providing professional development for both domestic and international teachers to improve the quality of teaching in today’s classrooms

 Specialization: Learning Resources Specialist